 This policy has been adopted by all UC campuses, labs and medical centers to improve the health and safety of all students, staff, faculty, patients and visitors.
 The policy prohibits the use of cigarettes, e-cigarettes, cigars, snuff, snus, water pipes, pipes, hookahs, chew, unregulated electronic nicotine delivery system, and any other non-combustible tobacco product.

 While the use of tobacco is a personal choice, the health hazards related to smoking and exposure to second- and third-hand smoke are well-documented.
 These hazards can affect not only the smoker, but also the nonsmoker who is exposed to the smoke.

 As a leader in health care and environmental practices, the university recognizes its responsibility to exercise leadership through the creation of a smoke and tobacco-free environment for all students, employees and visitors at all UC campuses, medical centers and facilities.
-UC will be joining the 1,100+ other colleges and universities that have already gone Smoke & Tobacco-Free.
+UC joined over 1,500+ other colleges and universities that have already gone Smoke & Tobacco-Free.
 Visit tobaccofreecampus.org to learn more about this nationwide effort.

 From President Yudof’s January 9, 2012 letter (pdf) to the chancellors

 Smoke-free means that smoking, the use of smokeless tobacco products, and the use of unregulated nicotine products (e.g., "e-cigarettes") will be strictly prohibited in indoor and outdoor spaces, including parking lots, private residential space, and the Medical Center campuses.